Militaire Luchtvaart Museum

-The Militaire Luchtvaart Museum was located at Camp Zeist, Netherlands, near the former Soesterberg Air Base.
+The Militaire Luchtvaart Museum was an aviation museum located at Camp Zeist, Netherlands, near the former Soesterberg Air Base.
 It was the official museum of the Royal Netherlands Air Force.

 In 2006 the Ministry of Defence decided to merge three military museums in the Netherlands into the Nationaal Militair Museum, located at the former Soesterberg Air Base.
 The new museum opened in 2013.